eriklupander/pathtracer-ocl/README.md

 * Movable camera
 * Anti-aliasing
 * Depth of Field with simple focal length and camera aperture.
+* .OBJ model loading and rendering, incl computing vertex normals.
+Each model goes into one bounding box, so not efficient.

 Based on or inspired by: